grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 > auth    required   pam_userdb.so db=/etc/postfix/users crypt=crypt
 > account sufficient pam_userdb.so db=/etc/postfix/users crypt=crypt

-Confusingly, this will be looking for /etc/postfix/users.db
+Confusingly, PAM will be looking for /etc/postfix/users.db

 To create this file, we need to create a Berkely database and add a user.